Pardhasaradhi9/2nd-Opinion/README.md

 2nd Opinion is an AI-powered 🤖 application designed to help users make informed purchasing decisions 🛒 by analyzing product reviews and providing personalized recommendations.
 Whether you're buying a 💻, 📺, 📱, or any other product, 2nd Opinion has your back!

+## Motivation
+Have you ever found yourself spending hours reading through countless reviews, watching YouTube videos, or asking friends for advice before making a purchase?
+I know I have!
+This struggle inspired me to build **2nd Opinion**.

+The idea came from my own experience of trying to choose between multiple products on Amazon.
+With so many options and reviews, it was overwhelming to make a decision.
+I realized that many people face the same challenge, and I wanted to create a solution that saves time and effort while providing reliable insights.

+2nd Opinion is designed to:
+- **Simplify Decision-Making**: By aggregating and summarizing reviews, it gives users a clear overview of each product.
+- **Provide Personalized Assistance**: With **Peggy**, the AI assistant, users can ask questions, compare products, and get recommendations tailored to their needs.
+- **Save Time and Effort**: No more scrolling through endless reviews or watching lengthy videos—2nd Opinion does the hard work for you.

 ## Features
 - **Review Aggregation**: Scrapes and aggregates reviews from Amazon for multiple products using a custom-built **web scraper**.
 - **Summarization**: Provides a concise summary of each product using a **deep learning-based summarizer** that processes customer reviews.